e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [device](#g-device) handle, calling code — and, in an interactive session, Ctrl-C: an [operator interrupt](#g-operator-interrupt) is caught at one of the loop's unmask points and sets exactly this stop, no separate entry point involved ([§12.4][s12-4]).

+**The stop word carries its issuer.** Each issuing site writes its identity — the device's name, `:code`, or `:interrupt` — by compare-and-swap from empty, and the first writer wins.
+The loop's frame-top read consults the word for non-empty, so the recorded issuer is the request that actually initiated the tail.
+It lands in the [termination record](#g-termination-record)'s `ControlRequestedStop` ([§13.5][s13-5], [D-203][d-203]).

 **Not staging, structurally:** staged writes apply at [drains](#g-drain), and a paused loop drains nothing — un-pause via staging would deadlock by construction.
 Riding outside the drain/[trace](#g-trace) path is safe for determinism precisely because [§10.7][s10-7] put [pacing](#g-pacing)